kirakernel/English/articles/en/mysterious_metal_iron_ball_sphere_beach_japan_officials_investigate.md

 Photographs have been sent to the Japanese self-defence forces and coast guard for further examination.

 One local man who regularly runs on the beach said he did not understand why the ball had suddenly become the centre of attention.
 "It's been there for a month," he told public broadcaster NHK.
-"I tried to push it, bit it wouldn't **budge**."
+"I tried to push it, but it wouldn't **budge**."

 At the one point, police **blocked off** a 200-metre radius around the ball while experts tried, unsuccessfully to solve the mystery.